barr-israel/barrcodes/content/posts/aoc2024/day9.md

     checksum(&disk)
 }
 ```
-I decided to fully expand the input into the disk size, filling the ID of each file into it's location or `EMPTY_FILE`(`u32::MAX`, since `0` is a valid ID) into empty space.
+I decided to fully expand the input into the disk size, filling the ID of each file into its location or `EMPTY_FILE`(`u32::MAX`, since `0` is a valid ID) into empty space.
 The process is fairly simple with this design:

 1. Expand input into disk